Lumi-supercomputer/LUMI-training-materials/docs/1day-20230921/05_Exercises_1.md

         will get an error message in the next exercise with EasyBuild complaining that there are some modules loaded that should not be loaded.

+???
+Note "Clean before proceeding"

+    After this exercise you'll have to clean your environment before being able to make the next
+    exercise:

+    -   Unload the `py-eb-tutorial` and `eb-tutorial` modules
+    -   The `cpeCray` module would also produce a warning
+    -   And the `py-eb-tutorial` also loaded the `cray-python` module which causes EasyBuild to produce a nasty error messages if it is loaded when the `eb` command is called

+    ```
+    module unload py-eb-tutorial eb-tutorial cpeCray cray-python
+    ```

 ### Installing software with uninstalled dependencies

-Now you're asked to also install the version of `py-eb-tutorial` for the `cpeGNU` toolchain in `LUMI/22.08` (and the solution given below assumes you haven'ty accidentally installed the wrong EasyBuild recipe in one of the previous two exercises).
+Now you're asked to also install the version of `py-eb-tutorial` for the `cpeGNU` toolchain in `LUMI/22.12` (and the solution given below assumes you haven't accidentally installed the wrong EasyBuild recipe in one of the previous two exercises).

 ???
 Solution "Click to see the solution."